amarpan/how-to-install-and-configure-zshell/README.md

 sh -c "$(curl -fsSL https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"
 ```

-You should see the following prompt asking if you'd like to change your defaut shell to zsh.
+You should now see the following prompt asking if you'd like to change your defaut shell to zsh.
 Type `y` to confirm.

 ![Oh My Shell Configuration Prompt](oh-my-zsh-config-prompt.png)